Hallelujah! After mountains of research and FIVE failed attempts in the LunaCafe OtherWorldly Kitchen, I FINALLY created granola CLUSTERS.

 But an entire batch of big beautiful granola clusters, which I am actually eating as I type this post, WITHOUT fear of them crumbling into the grooves of the keyboard.
 Now, it’s not a cure for the common cold, but nonetheless, it feels like a significant victory to me.

 No worries.
-You can either forgo the binding elements discussed below in Tips & Tricks for Creating Crunchy Granola Clusters, or break up the clusters with a mallet after they have cooled.
+You can either forgo the binding elements discussed below in Tips & Tricks for Creating Crunchy Granola Clusters, or break up the clusters with a mallet after they cool.

 Tips & Tricks for Creating Perfect Granola

 - Granola requires quite a bit of butter or oil to develop a rich patina and moist mouth feel.
 You will encounter recipes on the web that specify only 2 tablespoons of oil for 6 cups of oatmeal, but seriously, why bother?

 - Because of the high sugar content, granola caramelizes and burns easily in the oven.
 To mitigate this, use a low oven temperature and gently turn the granola every 10-15 minutes with a flexible spatula.
 After a couple of burnt batches, I settled on 300°F for the least risky granola baking temperature.